 She lost some very excellent, consistent, and loyal customers with this single act of greed.
 The old adage applies: “Penny wise, pound foolish.”

 We parted ways left mid-July over my financial compensation.
-The contract we had in place was a performance based arrangement which she misunderstood as a time (hours worked) based agreement.
+The contract we had in place was a performance-based arrangement that she misunderstood as time (hours worked) based agreement.
 My contracted assignment was complete when 3 consecutive months in (April, May June 2016) doubled the previous year (2015) as promised.
 It was July, my assignment and numbers were met and I did this with a strategy.

 Today, she is out of business and it is unlikely she’ll re-surface this year or any other.
 Her business acumen is that of the novice.